-San Diego State University (SDSU) and California Deafblind Services (CDBS) are collaborating to provide a university-based intervener training program to prepare paraeducators to effectively serve learners who are deafblind.
+We are pleased to announce that San Diego State University (SDSU) and California Deafblind Services (CDBS) are collaborating to provide a university-based intervener training program to prepare paraeducators to effectively serve learners who are deafblind.
 Interveners are paraeducators with specialized knowledge and skills in deafblindness.
 Trained interveners allow school districts and agencies to effectively meet the unique individualized support needs of students who benefit from intervention services.

 District and LEA support of the participant’s efforts (e.g. release time, stipend) will increase the likelihood of successful completion of this training program.
 This is a non-credit bearing university program.
 Upon successful completion each participant will receive a university certificate of completion of the SDSU/CDBS Intervener Training Program.

 Please visit the Intervener Training Program section of the SDSU website for more information and to begin enrollment now.

 ● Desire to work with and support individuals with deafblindness